jasazupancic123/Master-Thesis/README.md

 ### TODO

 - Go through new update & remove methods for multiple entities (groups, cycles, subgroups, adding/removing members to groups/subgroups, trianing components, training supersets, training exercises) and complete them
+- Change subgroups storage by adding `cycles` subcollections (same as in `groups`), so that querying for trainings will be easier

 ### Minor Fixes